Philliec459/Jetson-Inference-Pytorch-SSD-used-to-Detect-Marine-Objects-using-JP4.4/README.md

 The --resume command is supposed to start off from the .pth file that you choose, but the Loss after the second training session using an additional 60 Epochs barely got back to what we had before.

-Once the training is complete, we then ran the following command to create the ssd-mobilnet.onnx file by using the following command:
+Once the training was complete, we then ran the following command to create the ssd-mobilnet.onnx file by using the following command:

 	python3 onnx_export.py --model-dir=models/marine